gianchub/sqlalchemy-diff/README.md

 > [!NOTE]
 > When using the `from_params` classmethod, the engines will be disposed after the comparison is complete, to avoi leaving pooled connections open.
 > If instead you supply your own engines, **manage their lifecycle as needed**.
+> You can still pass a flag, `dispose_engines=True`, to the constructor to dispose the engines after the comparison is complete.

 ### Aliases